The Witch-Hunt that blighted the European landscape for more than 200 years was a general but nonetheless clearly defined historical development.

 The Pendle Witches were convicted largely on the evidence of a daughter of one of the accused, a nine year old child, even though the uncorroborated evidence of a child was impermissible under English law and is an example of how in offences pertaining to God and treason the law is often malleable.

-Of the ten witches hanged at Pendle, nine were women.
+Of the ten witches hanged as a result, nine were women.

 In England, unlike Europe, witchcraft was not deemed a heresy but a malicious act and as such those convicted of it were hanged and not burned at the stake.
 This remained the case despite widespread belief to the contrary and the work of theologians such as William Perkins who declared in 1608 that the Covenant with Satan was the very essence of witchcraft and that as such all witches should be executed without exception.